Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Scattering diagrams

-\begin{rem} For a given scattering diagram, one obtains equivalent scattering diagrams by repeating the following procedures: \begin{itemize} \item To join a pair of walls with a common wall function intersecting in their common face of codimension two, or to split it conversely. \item To join a pair of walls $(\frakd,f_1)$ and $(\frakd,f_2)$ into $(\frakd,f_1f_2)$, or to split it conversely.
+\begin{rem} For a given scattering diagram, one obtains equivalent scattering diagrams by repeating the following procedures: \begin{itemize} \item To join a pair of walls $(\frakd_1,f)_n$ and $(\frakd_2,f)_n$ intersecting in their common face $\frakd_1\cap \frakd_2$ of codimension two into a wall $(\frakd_1\cup \frakd_2,f)_n$, or to split it conversely. \item To join a pair of walls $(\frakd,f_1)_n$ and $(\frakd,f_2)_n$ into a wall $(\frakd,f_1f_2)_n$, or to split it conversely.
 One may join infinitely many walls with a common support as well by taking the infinite product of wall functions, or split it conversely. \item To add or to remove a trivial wall $(\frakd, 1)$. \end{itemize} Applying these operations, and especially removing all trivial walls, one can obtain a scattering diagram whose support is minimal among other equivalent diagrams. \end{rem}

 The following is the first fundamental theorem on scattering diagrams in view of the application to cluster algebra theory.